kahst/BirdCLEF-Baseline/README.md

 If you want to experiment with the system and evaluate different settings or CNN layouts, you can simply change some values in the `config.py` and run the script `evaluate.py`.
 This will automatically run the training, save a snapshot and test the trained model using the local validation split.
 All you have to do is sit and wait for a couple of hours :)

+### Model Distillation

+We support model distillation which allows to compress ('distill') large models or ensembles into smaller models with less parameters.
+All you need to do is to define a `TEACHER` model (or a list of models) and we will use the teacher predictions as ground truth during training instead of the binary, one-hot targets.

 ### Submission

-We will soon provide the code that you can use to generate a valid submission for the monophone task...
+You can use our code to build a valid BirdCLEF sumbission for bith tasks - monophone and soundscape.
+Use the script `submission_monophone.py` and `submission_soundscape.py` after training.
+You need to specify one or more `TEST_MODELS` and you have to adjust the `TESTSET_PATH` and change it to the individual monophonic and soundscape test paths.

 <i><b>Note:</b> You will need to download the test data available from <b>crowdai.org</b>, first.</i>